jfo/weblog/content/post/2017/2017-07-26-farvel-til-alt-det.md

 I'll be looking for engineering work in the coming weeks and months.
 I'm hoping to find a job somewhere that is...

-- Small enough for me to have a big impact on but big enough to offer a measure of stability<sup>1</sup>
+- small enough for me to have a big impact on but big enough to offer a measure of stability<sup>1</sup>

 ...and that is...